Kaia Kanepi: 2020

 Kanepi started her 2020 season at the Brisbane International.
 She lost in the first round of qualifying to Marie Bouzková.
 At the Australian Open, she was defeated in the first round by qualifier Barbora Krejčíková.

-The WTA tour was suspended from March through July due to the COVID-19 pandemic.
+The WTA Tour was suspended from March through July due to the COVID-19 pandemic.
 When the WTA resumed tournament play in August, she made her return at the US Open.
 She fell in her second-round match to 27th seed Ons Jabeur.
 A couple of weeks later, she competed at the rescheduled French Open and was beaten in the second round by 16th seed Elise Mertens.

-2021
+2021: 20th ITF title

 Kanepi started her season at the first edition of the Gippsland Trophy.
 She stunned fourth seed Aryna Sabalenka in the second round.
 She ended up reaching the final where she lost to seventh seed Elise Mertens.
 The following week, at the Australian Open, she upset fourth seed and defending champion, Sofia Kenin, in the second round.
-This was her 13th Top 10 victory, and eighth at a Grand Slam tournament.
+This was her 13th top-ten victory, and eighth at a Grand Slam tournament.
 She was defeated in the third round by 28th seed Donna Vekić.

 Getting past qualifying in Dubai, Kanepi was eliminated in the first round by Shelby Rogers.
 At the Miami Open, she was beaten in the second round by 21st seed Elena Rybakina.

 Starting her clay-court season in Istanbul, Kanepi lost in the second round to third seed Veronika Kudermetova.
 At the Madrid Open, she was defeated in the first round of qualifying by Kateryna Kozlova.
 Playing the first edition of the Emilia-Romagna Open in Parma, she fell in the first round to third seed and eventual champion, Coco Gauff.
 At the French Open, she was eliminated in the first round by 20th seed and 2019 finalist, Markéta Vondroušová.

 At Wimbledon, Kanepi lost in the first round to Liudmila Samsonova.

-As the top seed at the $25k ITF tournament in Pärnu, she won her 19th ITF title by beating Anna Sisková in the final.
+As the top seed at the $25k tournament in Pärnu, she won her 19th ITF title by beating Anna Sisková in the final.
 Playing at the first edition of the Chicago Women's Open, she was defeated in the second round by eighth seed Marta Kostyuk.
 Ranked 70 at the US Open, she upset 31st seed, Yulia Putintseva, in the first round.
 She fell in the second round to eventual finalist, Leylah Fernandez.

 As the top seed at the $25k tournament in Fort Worth, Texas, Kanepi won her 20th ITF tournament by beating Kayla Day in the final.
 At the first edition of the Chicago Fall Classic, she was eliminated in the first round by 16th seed Jil Teichmann.
 Competing at the Indian Wells Open, she was beaten in the first round by Madison Keys.

 Kanepi ended the season ranked 72.